 The same thing also returns if the player deletes APEX.
 It assumes the seizure-face whilst it's avatar is disintegrating, presumably to make the player watch Monika die all over again.

 In Dragonfall's alternate ending, if you switch sides and join up with the antagonist, you can kill off all the great dragons with some sort of wrym flu.
 While it might seem like a good idea at the time, it only takes a year until magic starts bleeding faster into the world, causing freak mana storms and rifts all over the place, and the coup de grâce comes in the form of extraplanar horrors that invade and drive metahumanity to the brink of extinction.
 Turns out, there's a very good reason to keep the dragons around...

 In the Director's Cut version of Dragonfall, we get to go visit Glory's old residence.
 The 'Fireplace.'
 It's a satanic cultist compound where there's sadistic torture, human sacrifice, and terrifying indoctrination of children.
 And that's all BEFORE you get to the shrine, and see the 'Heart' of the Fireplace and its home.

 Also from the Director's Cut, you can go terrorist hunting with Eiger and when you catch him and interrogate him, you find out who he's working for.
 Winternight.
 What's worse is that, unless you've played the pen and paper game you, and Eiger, have NO idea how BAD it is that they're present right next door to your home.
-Psychotic military-cultists trying to bring about ragnarok by destroying the world.
+For those uninformed, Winternight is a group of psychotic military-cultists trying to bring about Ragnarok, and who succeed in destroying the Matrix.